By Donna Helzer, Guest Author and Friend

 7 to 8 cups flour (till dough formed)

 Cream the salt, eggs, butter, and sugar together.
-Add anise seed to taste, baking powder, and vanilla.
+Add baking powder and vanilla.
 Gradually add the flour until dough is formed.
 Divide dough into 2 equal parts and knead walnuts into ½ and pecans into the other ½.
 Divide each ball into 2 balls, shape into small flat loaves, and place on a cookie sheet.

 Bake at 350° for 30 minutes.
 Cut loaves while warm (NOT HOT) about 1 inch wide and lay on side in cookie sheet.
 Put back in the oven for about 5 minutes – until lightly toasted.
 Flip and toast other side for 5 minutes.
 Remove from oven and cool.